telerik/justmock-docs/getting-started/mock.md

   {{endregion}}

-> **Tip**
-> In this example we verify that the `Bar` property has been set to 0, not that the property has been set to  *something* .
+>In this example we verify that the `Bar` property has been set to 0, not that the property has been set to  *something* .
 To verify that the property has been set at all, we can use the matcher `Arg.Matches`.

 Let's finish this topic with a slightly more complex example.
 You may have a case where you return a list of values.
 The next example demonstrates how to verify the number of returned items and asserts that a specific method is called.

 For this example we will be using the following `IFooRepository`: